 As a result of the large number of smaller deities and avatars associated with Vishnu, the temples will be focused on any number of images or figures depicting the deity that the temple is dedicated to.
 The avatars of Vishnu are the subjects of countless folklores and legends, making them popular figures to dedicate temples to.
 Some, like Krishna and Rama, have even developed traditions where they, and not Vishnu, are seen as the primary deity.

 The other of the two biggest Hindu denominations is the predominant tradition in South India, although like Vaishnavism, is by no means restricted to only that region.
-Just as Shaivism sees Shiva, the creator and destroyer, as the primary deity.
+Shaivism sees Shiva, the creator and destroyer, as the primary deity.
 Worship of Shiva is closely tied to the practice of Yoga, but the theology informing the Shaivist tradition is diverse.

 Starting around 2000 years ago Shaivism rapidly grew in popularity, and spread not just through the Indian subcontinent, but via trade-routes to South-East Asia where there remain many temples dedicated to Shiva.